Battery energy storage plays a key role in enabling the future energy system of the United Kingdom.

 Discover the key components of a battery energy storage project

-Convert current from DC to AC
+Converts current from DC to AC